Define the Problem

 - Why is it important to solve?

-- The format for writing a problem statement uses your answers to the questions above and follows these guidelines:
+- The format for writing a problem statement uses your answers to the questions and follows these guidelines:

 - Who need(s) what because why.